-New Public Parks
+New Public Parks and Open Space

-Land for the new public parks will be acquired either through dedication by the property owner to, or direct purchase by, the M-NCPPC Parks Department.
+Land for new publicly-owned parks will be acquired either through dedication by the property owner to, or direct purchase by, the M-NCPPC Parks Department.
+New privately-owned public open space will be provided by property owners per the requirements of the applicable zoning designation and the recommendations of the Sector Plan.
 The design and construction of the parks will be addressed through the development review process.